 Pitching a project to a publisher

 Literary translators translate full length books as well as other forms of prose for trade or academic publishers.
 They may either pitch a project to an editor directly or they are sought out for their translation work.
-Often cultural institutions and book offices of various countries will have resources on books waiting for translators, such as New Books in German, the French Publisher’s Agency, the Polish Cultural institute, etc. Search the internet for language-specific institutes.
+Often cultural institutions and book offices of various countries will have resources on books for translators, such as New Books in German, the French Publisher’s Agency, the Polish Cultural institute, Literature Translation Institute of Korea, etc. Search the internet for language-specific institutes and grant opportunities.

 Full book length projects may often take up to a year or more to complete because of the complexity and nuance in translating from the original language into English.